2.5 & 4.2: Communication Methods

 ✓ Doesn't require an internet connection to receive messages.

-Limited to short messages with no multimedia.
+X Limited to short messages (160 characters) with no multimedia.

 ✓ Can include documents, multimedia attachments and links.

-Important messages may be lost in the spam folder.
+X Important messages may be lost in the spam folder.

-Phishing scams can spread malware via email attachments.
+X Phishing scams can spread malware via email attachments.

 Instant Messaging

-✓ Works in real time - messages are sent and received instantly.
+✓ Works in real-time - messages are sent and received instantly.

 ✓ Attachments and hyperlinks can be sent.

-✓ Can be used by support staff to help customers in real time.
+✓ Can be used by support staff to help customers in real-time.

-Quick speed means it's less suitable for formal conversations like interviews.
+X Quick speed means it's less suitable for formal conversations like interviews.

-Internet access issues will disrupt any conversations.
+X Internet access issues will disrupt any conversations.

 Voice-based Communication